auth0/laravel-auth0/README.md

 The SDK automatically registers its authentication and authorization guards within the `web` and `api` middleware groups for your Laravel application, respectively.

-For `web` routes, you can use Laravel's `auth` middleware to require that a user be authenticated to access a route:
+For `web` routes, you can use Laravel's `auth` middleware to require that a user be authenticated to access a route.

 ```php
 Route::get('/private', function () {